 Under the California Labor Code, an employer is not required to provide vacation time or paid-time-off (PTO).
-Many employers provide employees with vacation time as a benefit; however, it is not required by law.
+Many employers provide employees with vacation time as a benefit; however, vacation benefits are not required by law.

-Employers can generally place restrictions on how vacation time is earned and if an employee is eligible for vacation time.
-Employers can also impose a waiting period on accruing vacation time for new employees, as long as the policy is clearly stated.
+California employers can generally place restrictions on how vacation time is earned and if an employee is eligible for vacation time.
+Employers can also impose a waiting period for vacation accrual for new employees, as long as the policy is clearly stated.
 Vacation days are considered a form of wages.1

 If your employer does provide PTO or vacation time, the employer has to treat vacation time like earned wages.
 Vacation time does not expire, even if the employee does not use their vacation time.
 This includes vacation time for part-time employees.

 An employer cannot take away earned vacation time as a type of penalty.
 An employer is also required to pay out earned vacation time to an employee when they are terminated or leave the company.2

-Example: Valerie works full-time at a retail clothing store which provides paid vacation time of 2-weeks per year.
-After a couple of years working for the company without taking any vacation, Valerie books a 2-week trip to Hawaii lasting two weeks of vacation for the end of the year in December.
+Example: Valerie works full-time at a retail clothing store which provides paid 14 days of vacation per year of employment.
+After a couple of years of employment at the company without taking any amount of vacation, Valerie books a trip to Hawaii lasting two weeks of vacation for the end of the year in December.
 Since her annual accrual rate is 14 days, she has earned 28 vacation days total so far.

 Valerie is excited about her trip and tells her boss about the vacation.
 Valerie’s boss says she cannot take a vacation then because that is the busiest time of the year for the store.
 Valerie says she will change her vacation.
 Instead, Valerie doesn’t show up to work on those days and goes on her vacation anyway.